-The maximum possible number of logical drives appears to the right of this field
+The maximum possible number of logical drives appears to the right of this field.

-- 3. From the Application Type menu, select an application that best describes your intended use for this disk array:
+- 3. From the Application Type menu, choose an application that best describes your intended use for this disk array:

 - File Server

+Transaction Data

+Other

 - Video Stream

-- Transaction Data

-- Transaction Log
+Transaction Log

-- Other

-- 4. Click the Update button.
+4. Click the Update button.

 Or check the Automatic Update box and updates will occur automatically.

 The following parameters display:

-- Disk Arrays The number of physical drives in the disk array, their ID numbers, configurable capacity, and the number of logical drives to be created - Logical Drives The ID number of the logical drives, their RAID level, capacity, and stripe size - Spare Drives The physical drive ID number of the dedicated hot spare assigned to this disk array
+- Disk Arrays The number of physical drives in the disk array, their slot numbers, configurable capacity, and the number of logical drives to be created - Logical Drives The slot number of the logical drive(s), their RAID level, capacity, and stripe size - Spare Drives The physical drive slot number of the dedicated hot spare assigned to this disk array (all RAID levels except RAID 0)